pabletefest/Festation/README.md

 ## Festation

 A Sony Playstation 1 (PSX) emulator written in C++.
-This projects is currently in development and aims to be cross-platform.
+This projects is currently in development and aims to be cross-platform (development under Linux).

 ## Copyright